Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Inference/README.md

 > the beggining of this section.
 > The distro enables activity sources and meters for Azure AI Inference automatically.

-The following section provides an example on how to configure OpenTelemetry and enable Azure AI Inference tracing and metrics.
+The following section provides an example on how to configure OpenTelemetry and enable Azure AI Inference tracing and metrics if your
+OpenTelemtery distro does not include Azure AI Inference by default.

 #### Generic OpenTelemetry Configuration